nonplace/anana/README.md

 validation, and CLI defaults.
 Model-client tests use canned JSON; no test contacts the API.

-Eight Given/When/Then feature files execute through `cucumber` as living, non-technical documentation:
+Ten Given/When/Then feature files execute through `cucumber` as living, non-technical documentation:

 | Feature | What it proves |